During April 2015, PCI DSS v3.1 was released as the latest iteration for industry-wide requirements and guidelines for securing cardholder data.

 PCI DSS Updated to Address SSL Risk

-The Payment Card Industry (PCI) has strict guidelines to ensure protection of card holder data.
+The Payment Card Industry (PCI) has strict guidelines to ensure the protection of cardholder data.
 We all use credit cards and understandably want assurance that our information is safe.
 In response to damaging vulnerabilities such as Heartbleed, Beast and POODLE, which take advantage of security holes in the SSL protocol, version 3.1 updated requirements 2.2.3, 2.3 and 4.1 to remove SSL and early TLS as examples of strong cryptography.

 Cardholder data security

 Banks are required to comply with PCI DSS as well as to have their compliance validated by means of an audit.
-In the event of a security breach, any compromised entity which was not PCI DSS compliant at the time of breach will be subject to additional card scheme penalties.
+In the event of a security breach, any compromised entity which was not PCI DSS compliant at the time of the breach will be subject to additional card scheme penalties.
 The PCI DSS and PA-DSS define strong cryptography as “Cryptography based on industry-tested and accepted algorithms, along with strong key lengths and proper key-management practices.”

 Implementing proper key-management